-For example, Ela's son watches a cartoon video on Television with the volume on high when talking to her husband.
-The sound of the cartoon video bars Ela from listening to her husband's speech, so it is an example of a communication barrier or communication noise or communication distraction.
-The five types of noise in communication are Physical noise, Physiological noise, Psychological noise and Cultural noise.
+For example, Ela's son watches a cartoon video on Television with the volume on high when talking to her husband's speech, so it is an example of a communication barrier or communication noise or communication distraction.
+The five types of noise in communication are Physical noise, Psychilogical noise, Psychiological noise and cultural noise.